 Part 1: Course Information

 As your read through the syllabus, you will encounter a number of tech terms that may not (yet) be familiar to you.
 Words like Channel and Tab refer to specific places in the Class Team.
 Don’t get concerned if this seems like a lot to take in right off the bat!
-We will use the first couple weeks to get used to navigating the course.
+We will use the beginning of the semester to get used to navigating the course.
 There are How To documents once you get into the class.
 You can start by reviewing the Technology Terminology page on the digital syllabus.
 No one is going to lose points because they are struggling with the technology.
-I am very excited about the Class Teams setup, and I think it will provide an active and engaging learning space for our course!
+I am very excited about the Class Teams setup, and I think it provides an active and engaging learning space for our course!

 D2L will be used for the following course components: